Bonusing under Section 37 of the Planning Act Procedure

 Section 37 agreements will follow a standard legal template.

-Agreements will also contain provisions for flexibility to accommodate changes to the timing of a particular development or the coordination of public benefits within the town’s capital forecast and budget process.
+Agreements will also contain provisions for flexibility to accommodate changes to the timing of a particular development or the coordination of public benefits within The Town’s capital forecast and budget process.

 The timing of the payment of community benefits secured as cash will be required, as a condition of the Section 37 agreement, prior to the issuing of a building permit.